 Sampling Design

 All three programs (ODFW, PIBO, AREMP) use a rotating panel design to balance the benefits of having more sites (better for status assessments) with repeat visits to sites (better for trend assessment).
 ODFW uses four panels with different repeat intervals: annual, 3-year, 9-year, and sites that are only visited once.
+The sites are selected from 1st-3rd order streams on a 1:100,000-scale map as stratified by five monitoring areas.
+The sample size is large enough to allow post hoc analyses by ownership class.
 AREMP uses a hierarchical random sample based first on HUC12 subwatersheds, then on sites within them selected from the 1:100,000 NHD streams layer.
 The original plan was to sample 50 subwatersheds per year on a five-year repeating cycle.
 Financial and logistical constraints have pushed the repeat cycle to eight years.
 Identifying more watersheds and sites initially was important because sites had to be delayed or dropped due to fires and other unanticipated circumstances.
 On the eastside of the Cascade crest, the PIBO program also samples a randomly selected subset of HUC12s on a repeating cycle but only samples at one location at the lowest point in the stream network on federal land.

 Assessment

-(Anlauf-Dunn and Jones2(Anlauf-Dunn and Jones 2012) analyzed five years of ODFW habitat data and found no significant changes; however, five years is a relatively short time period to expect such changes.
-They also compared distributions of habitat values to minimally-disturbed reference conditions and found median fine sediment values at or above reference thresholds, whereas coarser gravel values were below reference.
+Using linear statistical models, the ODFW (2019) analyzed 20 five years of ODFW habitat data and generally found no trends for fine no significant sediment in riffles changes; however, positive or negative trends were observed in other habitat variables five years is a relatively short time period to expect such changes.
+In a study examining only the first 5 years of data, Anlauf-Dunn and Jones (2012) They also compared distributions of habitat values to minimally-disturbed reference conditions and found median fine sediment values at or above reference thresholds, whereas coarser gravel values were below reference.
 A study by (Al-Chokhachy et al. 2016) tested for a linkage between sediment delivery predicted by the GRAIP model with PIBO instream sediment data.
 Although they found a positive relationship, it was highly variable across sites, which they attributed to differences in topography, geology, and other human-caused sources (off road vehicle trails, cattle grazing, forest management).
 In their associated literature review, they found only eight studies that attempted to link streambed fine sediment to road measures and only one that found a strong (but again variable) relationship.
 Similarly, whereas (Dunham et al. 2023) found declines in active road miles, modeled connectivity/sediment, and instream fine sediment, they cautioned against expecting high correlation given the variety of factors that can influence in-channel sediment.

 Summary